 - date the agreement was made

-- address for service and telephone number of the landlord or agent and/or an emergency contact number
+- address for service and telephone number of the landlord or agent and an emergency contact number

 - start date and, if tenancy is for a fixed term, end date (otherwise it will be considered a monthly tenancy)

-- amount of rent, when it is due and whether it varies with the number of occupants (if so, by how much)
+- amount of rent, when it is due and whether it changes with the number of people living there (if so, by how much)

 - amount of any security deposit and when it is to be paid

-The written agreement must also specify what services and facilities are provided and who pays for the utilities.
+The written agreement must also state what services and facilities are provided and who pays for the utilities.
 The landlord must give a signed copy to the tenant within 20 days of when the tenant signed it.
-If a copy is not provided within 20 days, the tenant's obligation to pay rent is suspended until such time as the written agreement is provided.
-Putting the rental agreement into writing is one way to prevent disagreements between landlords and tenants later on.
+If a copy is not provided within 20 days, the tenant's duty to pay rent is suspended.
+Putting the rental agreement into writing is one way to prevent disagreements later on.

 Sometimes a landlord tries to get a tenant to rent premises by promising to do certain repairs or make certain improvements.
 To avoid problems later on, the tenant can ask the landlord to put the promises in writing.
 Sometimes a landlord agrees to pay the cost of materials if the tenant makes certain improvements.
 The tenant can also ask the landlord to put this kind of agreement in writing.

-The landlord may include certain restrictions or conditions in the rental agreement, such as...
+The landlord may include certain conditions in the rental agreement, such as...

 - no pets